 The online subscription box industry grew 100% over the course of just five years.
 That explosive growth has led to the emergence of new direct-to-consumer brands targeting this niche, as well as the adoption by major brands like Sephora and Walmart.

-You can start a subscription business from home.
+You can start a subscription business from home, using the help of Shopify's subscription management tools.
 Sylvia Song, co-founder of MISHIBOX, did exactly that.
 She started importing popular Korean beauty products and selling them to a global customer base—all from the comfort of her home in Virginia.
 Now, the thriving ecommerce brand is moving headquarters to New York.

 For Song, starting a home business was about seeing a gap and finding a way to fill it.
 This is the secret to success for many top subscription box businesses.
 Birchbox, for example, saw that there was no way for consumers to test multiple beauty products without spending a fortune.
 So it filled that gap with affordable curated boxes of smaller sample-sized products.